mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 	    'chr': 'chr',
 	    'variant_pos': 'pos'

-The corresponding GTEx file for extraction of GWAS summary data from the MRBase package, should look like

-        SNP          exposure          eaf.exposure   beta.exposure se.exposure pval.exposure effect_allele.exposure other_allele.exposure
-        rs769952832 ENSG00000227232.5       0.06         0.5            0.1       1.3e-05          C                     T
+Here the value 'SNP' needs to be the rs-ID of the *Snps* using the GRCh37 build as required in the  **TwoSampleMR Package**.

-## 4.3.2 Extract outcome data using TwoSampleMR package
+## 4.3.1 Extract outcome data using TwoSampleMR package

 Now if you have the exposure data in the correct format, you can get the GWAS summary data as follows: